 2. Africa Sun Compass from a Kalashnikov bayonet

 Ok, it’s not as portable as a regular Africa sun compass, but it’s still damn cool!
 This Africa sun compass forms part of the home decor in Monrovia and is made using the spike bayonet of a Chinese made under folder AK47 sitting on two AK47 magazines.

 1. RPG Home Decor – Coat Rack

-My favorite Liberian home decor by far is this RPG coat rack made out of a number of discarded Rocket Propelled Grenade launchers.
-The coat hooks themselves look to be made from the carrying handles of PKM general-purpose machine guns These awesome pieces of home decor can be picked up around the Liberian capital of Monrovia for around $70.
+Stealing the place at number one is my favorite Liberian home decor by far: an RPG coat rack made out of a number of discarded Rocket Propelled Grenade launchers!
+The coat hooks themselves look to be made from the carrying handles of PKM general-purpose machine guns.
+These awesome pieces of home decor can be picked up around the Liberian capital of Monrovia for around $70.